-Districts must report to CDE all BOLD balance sheet accounts, which apply to the district.
-Full disclosure of a district's balance sheet accounts is required for auditing purposes.
+It is necessary to report all Balance Sheet accounts that apply to your district to CDE and full disclosure of a district's balance sheet accounts are required for auditing purposes.

 Districts are advised to use the account structure that is defined in this section for Balance Sheet accounting to avert problems if required Balance Sheet reporting to CDE expands.